 By Ho Kit Yen | Free Malaysia Today

-PUTRAJAYA: The Court of Appeal today allowed former Sabah chief minister Musa Aman’s bid to get his passport back temporarily to seek medical treatment overseas.
+The Court of Appeal today allowed former Sabah Chief Minister Musa Aman’s bid to get his passport back temporarily to seek medical treatment overseas.

 Justice Abdul Rahman Sebli said the High Court had erred in exercising its revisionary powers to set aside a lower court order that granted Musa permission to get his passport back.